 Remission and the chance of recurrence

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.
-Often the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
-Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
+Depending on the specific features of the recurrence, the treatment plan may include the treatments described above, such as surgery, medications, and radiation therapy, but they may be used in a different combination or given as separate lines of treatment.
+Your doctor may suggest clinical trials that are studying new ways to treat a recurrent lung NET.
+Whichever treatment plan you choose, palliative and supportive care will be important for relieving symptoms and side effects.

 If treatment does not work

-This diagnosis is stressful, and for many people, advanced cancer is difficult to discuss for many people.
+This diagnosis is stressful, and for some people, this situation is difficult to discuss for many people.
 However, it is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
-Making sure a person is physically comfortable and free from pain is extremely important.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
+Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.